mnn/jvm_rpi_sensor_test/README.md

 - - -

-Conclusion: JVM overhead is in my opinion negligible compared to other required task.
+Conclusion: JVM overhead is in my opinion negligible compared to other required tasks.

+PS: I did not "cheat" by not using libraries (in the true enterprise spirit).